Dr. Reza Barati Ghahfarokhi

 C&PE 715/CE895 Water Management and Reuse in Oil and Gas Industry

-This coruse was developed as a result of a collaborative work between myself, Ted Peltier and Steve Randtke from CEAE.
-The course was promised to NSF as part of the NSF-EPSCoR project on the subject of Water Management and Ruse in Oil and Gas Industry.
-In this course, students become familiar with the distribution of produced and flow back water in the country and worldwide, understand different methods being applpied to dispose, treat or reuse the produced water, learn about water copatability and challenges of disposal and reuse, bcome familiar with different water treatment methods and work on real-world problems from the industry.
-A good section of this course is about environmental aspects of hydraulic fracturing and other oil and gas applications.
-As a result of my participation in development of this course, I was invited to serve in a panel that developed the Energy Module for NSF-supported Center for Infrastructure Transformation and Education (CIT-E) in National Academy of Science.
+This course was developed as a result of collaborative work between myself, Ted Peltier, and Steve Randtke from CEAE.
+The course was promised to NSF as part of the NSF-EPSCoR project on the subject of Water Management and Ruse in the Oil and Gas Industry.
+In this course, students become familiar with the distribution of produced and flow back water in the country and worldwide, understand different methods being applied to dispose of, treat, or reuse the produced water, learn about water copatability and challenges of disposal and reuse, become familiar with different water treatment methods and work on real-world problems from the industry.
+A good section of this course is about the environmental aspects of hydraulic fracturing and other oil and gas applications.
+As a result of my participation in the development of this course, I was invited to serve in a panel that developed the Energy Module for NSF-supported Center for Infrastructure Transformation and Education (CIT-E) in the National Academy of Science.

 Undergraduate Advising